-Section 54A of the Code requires the Owners of Tax Credit Certificates, whether held as Tax Credit Strips or as part of the Bonds, to include the amount of the Tax Credit (determined without reference to the limitation described above under "Limitation on Tax Credit") in gross income.
-It is expected that Treasury Regulations will provide that such amount must be treated as if it were a payment of "qualified stated interest" on each credit allowance date.
-Unless subject to the stripping rules described below, a cash method taxpayer would take the deemed interest payment into account on the credit allowance date, while an accrual method taxpayer would accrue such amount as income over the three month period that ends on the credit allowance date (or a shorter period for a short first or last credit allowance date).
-If such an accrual method Owner of a Tax Credit Certificate, whether held as a Tax Credit Strip or as part of a Bond, sells or exchanges such Tax Credit Certificate before any given credit allowance date, the Owner must accrue such interest income up to the date of the sale or exchange but would not qualify for any of the Tax Credit for such credit allowance date.
-It would appear that because the subsequent purchaser would obtain the full credit for that credit allowance date, the purchase price would reflect the accrual of the deemed interest amount.
-It would also appear that the receipt of such amount by the taxpayer primarily would constitute a return of capital (tax basis) and not be subject to additional (i.e., double) taxation to the taxpayer.
+Section 54A of the Code requires the Beneficial Owners of Bonds to include the amount of the Tax Credit (determined without reference to the limitation described above under "Limitation on Tax Credit") in gross income.
+It is expected that Treasury Regulations will provide that such amount must be treated as if it were a payment of "qualified stated interest" on each Tax Credit Allowance Date.
+Unless subject to the stripping rules described in "TAX MATTERS-General Tax Matters", a Beneficial Owner using the cash method of accounting would take the deemed interest payment into account on the Tax Credit Allowance Date, while a Beneficial Owner using the accrual method of accounting would accrue such amount as income over the three month period that ends on the Tax Credit Allowance Date (or a shorter period for a short first or last Tax Credit Allowance Date).
+If such an accrual method Beneficial Owner of a Bond sells or exchanges such Bond before any given Tax Credit Allowance Date, the Beneficial Owner must accrue such interest income up to the date of the sale or exchange but would not qualify for any of the Tax Credit for such Tax Credit Allowance Date.
+It would appear that because the subsequent purchaser would obtain the full credit for that Tax Credit Allowance Date, the purchase price would reflect the accrual of the deemed interest amount.
+It would also appear that the receipt of such amount by the subsequent purchaser primarily would constitute a return of capital (tax basis) and not be subject to additional (i.e., double) taxation to the purchaser.
+See also "TAX MATTERS - General Tax Matters."